-We construct the third measure (iii) by extracting implementing agencies from the policy description text using named implementing agency recognition techniques (Juhász and Lane, 2024; Field, 2024).
+We construct the third measure (iii) by extracting implementing agencies from the policy description text using implementing agency name recognition techniques (Juhász and Lane, 2024; Field, 2024).
 Specifically, we use OpenAI's ChatGPT API to identify the name of the implementing agency, followed by manual cleaning to harmonize the names of implementing agencies and distinguish public from private agencies.
-This procedure is detailed in Appendix E and Appendix Table C.1 contains examples.
-We extract implementing agencies only for policies classified as industrial policy.12
+This procedure is detailed in Appendix F and Appendix Table H.4 contains examples.
+We extract the implementing agencies only for policies classified as industrial policy.17

 Each of the three measurement approaches has distinct strengths and limitations.
 We present results using all three methods.
 We do this both to assess robustness and to illustrate how different data constructions influence empirical patterns.
 The raw data may be affected by variation in national reporting practices.
-The second approach likely omits too much information, potentially underrepresenting actual policy activity.
+The second approach likely omits too much information, potentially under-representing actual policy activity.
 The third approach-based on the number of implementing agencies may reflect differences in state administrative capacity rather than policy intensity.
 For these reasons, comparing across approaches provides a more comprehensive view of practice.